adrienverge/openfortivpn/README.md

     sudo make install
     ```

+    If targeting platforms with pppd < 2.5.0 such as current version of macOS,
+    we suggest you configure with option --enable-legacy-pppd:

+    ```shell
+    ./autogen.sh
+    ./configure --prefix=/usr/local --sysconfdir=/etc --enable-legacy-pppd
+    make
+    sudo make install
+    ```

     If you need to specify the openssl location you can set the `$PKG_CONFIG_PATH`
     environment variable.
 For fine-tuning check the available configure arguments
     with `./configure --help` especially when you are cross compiling.